 - If the documents mentioned are not available in German or English, an official translation must be submitted.

 On the basis of the videos sent in, a pre-selection will be made by the examination committee.
 The following excerpt from the examination programme PGL Recorder is to be uploaded on a video platform of choice:

 - Works from three styles: Renaissance/Early Baroque, High/Late Baroque, New Music.

 - The high baroque work can be shortened to one slow and one faster movement.

-The length of the recording should be approx. 15 minutes.
+The length of the recording should be 15-20 minutes.

 Important information about the video upload can be found HERE, as well as the data protection information.
 The guidelines mentioned there are to be observed urgently!